-While countries like Australia 05/not rank as poorly as the United States or Mexico, when it comes to healthiest cultures we can learn a few things from some of our neighbours and beyond on how to start eating better.
+While countries like Australia do not rank as poorly as the United States or Mexico, when it comes to healthiest cultures we can learn a few things from some of our neighbours and beyond on how to start eating better.
 We have compiled a list of countries around the world whose diets have been proven to help you live longer, feel stronger, and help you look your best.

 The Mediterranean diet

 The Mediterranean Diet has long been touted as one of the world’s healthiest diets.
-It follows the eating habits of Greece and Southern Italy, and has been shown to lower the risk of heart disease and early death.
+It follows the eating habits of Greece and Southern Italy and has been shown to lower the risk of heart disease and early death.

-The diet’s main ingredients are fruits, vegetables, whole grains, legumes, and olive oil, the last of which 05/be one of the key health-promoting components.
+The diet’s main ingredients are fruits, vegetables, whole grains, legumes, and olive oil, the last of which is one of the key health-promoting components.
 Switch out your vegetable or coconut oil for extra virgin olive oil.

 The diet steers away from red meat and instead promotes lean meats such as chicken and fish.
-Try replacing your current snacks for vegetables and stick to whole grains like quinoa and barley.
+Try replacing your current snacks with vegetables and stick to whole grains like quinoa and barley.
 Try eating more nuts like almonds and pistachios which can help you feel full and provide you with protein, fibre, and potassium.

 Japan